tipofyzik/Sentiment_Analysis_on_Movie_Reviews/README.md

 ### 4.3.
 Launch file
 The **"app.py"** file analyzes data, preprocesses it, extracts features and trains models on these features.
 Let's go through a step-by-step explanation of what happens there.
 The program:
 1. Imports all the custom classes and reads parameters from **"config.json"**.
 2. Reads the original dataset and outputs basic information about it to the console.
 3. Preprocesses it by removing noise (punctuation, stopwords, lemmatize data).
 Preprocessed texts are saved to .csv file to avoid repetiotion of preprocessing.
 4. Extracts features from reviews.
 There are two feature extraction algorithms: TF-IDF and Word2Vec.
-Extracted features are saved to avoid repetiotion of feature extraction process.
 5. Teaches four models on two types of extracted features (Logistic Regression, Naive Bayes, Random Forest, and Linear SVM).

 ### 4.4.
 Implementation specifics